ChristianKohler/Homepage/content/posts/2021-11-15-ng13-view-engine-deprecation/index.md

 ### Next Milestone to "Ivy Everywhere"

 Angular is transitioning its rendering engine.
 Away from View Engine over to Ivy.
-With Angular 13 we hit an important milestone of this transition with the removal of ViewEngine.
+With Angular 13 we hit an important milestone of this transition with the removal of View Engine.

 This process started with an Ivy preview in version 8 and Ivy as the default rendering engine with version 9.